Sebowski1/roadtools/README.md

 #### Preset customisation
 Whilst in edit mode, a subpanel `customise road` is available.
 Opening it reveals ways in which you can customise the selected road edges.

-> **Note:** Customising the road edges does not change the hwole preset itself, it only updates attributes for the selection
+> **Note:** Customising the road edges does not change the whole preset itself, it only updates attributes for the selection

 To apply the customisations, press the `Apply Customisations` button.
 To make the customisation more responsive, you can use the `live toggle update` button (a white circle to the left of the `Apply Customisations` button).